 Standard of Care on Screening for Childhood Lead Poisoning

-State regulations impose specific responsibilities on doctors, nurse practitioners, and physician assistants doing periodic health care assessments on children between the ages of 6 months and 6 years.
+California statutes and regulations impose specific responsibilities on doctors, nurse practitioners, and physician assistants doing periodic health care assessments on children between the ages of 6 months and 6 years.
 This is a brief summary of health care providers' responsibilities.
 These regulations apply to all physicians, nurse practitioners, and physician assistants, not just Medi-Cal or Child Health and Disability Prevention (CHDP) providers.

 Anticipatory Guidance: Required for all children at each periodic assessment from 6 months to 6 years.

 Health care providers who perform periodic health assessments for children are required to inform parents and guardians about:

 - The risks and effects of childhood lead exposure.